 Life After Cancer

 Cancer can be deadly, but millions of people beat it.
 Surviving cancer is one of the most amazing success stories a person can have.
 Ending cancer treatment is exciting, but it is also challenging.
-There are so many questions.
-What happens next?
-Will your cancer return?
-How can you stay healthy?
+There are so many questions about the future.

 Although your cancer treatment has ended, you will still need to have regular appointments with your doctor.
 This may be every 3-4 months for the first two years after treatment.
 Eventually, you may need a check-up only once or twice a year.
-Still, these check-ups are an important part of your follow–up care, so work with your doctor to develop the follow-up schedule that works best for you.
+Still, these check-ups are an important part of your follow–up care, so work with your doctor to develop the follow-up schedule that works best for you and your specific cancer.

 During a follow-up appointment, the doctor will do a physical exam.
 They may also do some blood tests and x-rays .
 But this is also an important time to talk with your doctor and address any physical or emotional issues that you are experiencing.
 Examples of important issues that you should discuss include: